Newcoder6/demo-repo/README.md

 # Demo

-Following the Git and GitHub for Beginners - Crash Course on the FreeCodeCamp.org youtube channel.
+Following the Git and GitHub for Beginners - Crash Course which is on the FreeCodeCamp.org youtube channel.